 Flying four-rotor robots are similar to helicopters.
 In contrast to mono-rotor systems, these so-called quadrocopters usually provide more sensors and more robust controllers.
-Helicopters without any sensors or controllers can be remotely controlled by a person.
-However, due to their physical instability this is not possible for quadrocopters: the system needs to be continuously stabilized.
 A combination of gyrometers and acceleration sensors is used to determine its current state.
 Based on these measurements, a digital controller continuously adjusts the orientation of the platform.
 In such a way devices can easily be piloted by other digital systems such as a sensor network.
 By only controlling the pitch and the roll angles, the current position cannot be obtained.
 The quadrocopter always hovers on top of an air cushion.
 Thus, any minimal measurement error or any airflow may cause a drift to a random direction.
-The system remains highly instable w.r.t. position maintenance.
+The system remains highly in-stable w.r.t. position maintenance.
 Angle corrections must be permanently applied and more than on board instruments need to be used to keep the flying robot in position.